Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 If you’re looking for the best air purifier for dust removal, then there are plenty of options on the market.
 The first thing you’ll want to prioritize is a True HEPA filter.
 This filter is the only one that’s scientifically proven to remove dust from the air.

 Another major factor is the CADR score.
-This determines how much air an air purifier can effectively clean and move based on the appliance’s capacity and the size of the room.
+This determines how much air an air purifier can effectively clean and move based on the appliance’s capacity and room size.
 Picking an air purifier with a low CADR score that’s not compatible with the size of your room will lead to inefficiencies.
-Keep reading our buying guide for the best air purifier for the dust to learn more.
+Keep reading our buying guide for the best air purifier for dust to learn more.

 Award: TOP PICK

 WHY WE LIKE IT: This high-end Levoit air purifier includes a 360° air intake to ensure the whole room has fresh, breathable oxygen.
 This product also uses VortexAir technology to remove asthma and allergy antecedents.

 There are multiple filters to choose from with this air purifier: one for toxins, one for smoke removal, one for pet allergies, and an original.
 This allows you to target the exact problem that you’re dealing with.
 The original filter it comes with is the Core 300 True HEPA filter.
 Unfortunately, if you have a particularly tough odor to get rid of, this machine might not be able to do the job.
 It’s probably not suited for multi-person bathrooms or large kitchens.

 Since it uses UV-C light to clean your air, you know that it’s free of dangerous ozone emissions.
 It features VortexAir technology which can clean spaces up to 547 square feet in around 30 minutes.
 The pre-filter will help clean air through an efficient intake system.
 There is even a sleep mode available so you can rest easily to the tune of 24 decibels.
 The sleek design is award-winning and looks great anywhere you place it.